logic855/dockerizing-jenkins/README.md

 In this scenario, Jenkins will be up and running for the first time.

+#### bootstrap.sh

-**bootstrap.sh** is the script that will set up the necessary.
+It is the script that will set up the necessary.
 It creates an environment that you will be able to run the playbook to setup Jenkins.
 It will

 1. delete all containers
 2. build docker image